mjaschen/phpgeo/documentation/docs/100_Geometries/index.md

 * [`Polyline`](130_Polyline.md)
 * [`Polygon`](140_Polygon.md)

-A Coordinate represents a geographic location, i.e. it contains a latitude and a longitude - together with a so-called Ellipsoid.
+A Coordinate represents a geographic location (point), i.e. it contains a latitude and a longitude - together with a so-called Ellipsoid.

 A Line consists of two coordinates, while polylines and polygons are built from two or more coordinates.